MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/performance.md

 ## Reduce unnecessary bindings

 Don't use bindings for content that can easily be set statically.
 There is no advantage in binding data that doesn't need to be bound, because bindings aren't cost efficient.
-For example, setting `Button.Text = "Accept"` has less overhead than binding [`Button.Text`](xref:Xamarin.Forms.Button.Text) to a ViewModel `string` property with value "Accept".
+For example, setting `Button.Text = "Accept"` has less overhead than binding [`Button.Text`](xref:Xamarin.Forms.Button.Text) to a viewmodel `string` property with value "Accept".

 ## Use fast renderers